Rastas Boodrow: A Christmas Story

 Santa’s sudden disappearance took Rastas by surprise.
 He thought Santa left without leaving him a present, but when he turned to look at the Christmas tree, guess what he saw there?

 That’s right.
-There sat a shiny fire-red bicycle just like the one Rastas wanted.
-And there was another present too.
+There stood a shiny fire-red bicycle just like the one Rastas wanted, the one he dreamed about.
+And there was something else too.

-Santa left his heart scope.
-Surely that was a valuable artifact.
+Santa forgot his heart scope.
+Surely it was a priceless artifact.
 But do you know what Rastas did?

 Rastas ate that scope.